US Work Visa for Dentists | VisaNation

 However, the TN visa is not a dual intent visa, meaning that you must maintain the intention of returning home after your stay is over.

-The key takeaway is that pursuing a green card while on TN status could result in consequences to your current status and future immigration opportunities.
+Pursuing a green card while on TN status could result in consequences to your current status and future immigration opportunities.
 While getting a green card in this situation is possible, it is not advised without the help of an attorney.

 J-1 Visa